Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Human-in-the-Loop Evaluation Framework

 \subsection{Early Detection of Misleading Claims}

-\paragraph{Problem Definition.} Given a large number of tweets, $T$, the goal is to automatically discover novel check-worthy claims, $c$, and aggregate a ranked list of claims, $C\in\{c_1, c_2, ..., c_n\}$.
-In our task, we use trendiness as a factor in ranking claims, where a more popular or widely discussed claim will have a greater trendiness and be ranked higher in the list.
-More formally, we define a trending claim $c_i$ as represented by $\{t_i, z_i, \mathbf{S}_i\}$, where $t_i$ is the first time the claim was identified as trending, $z_i$ is a trendiness score for the claim, and $\mathbf{S}_i$ is the set of tweets associated with the claim. \paragraph{Evaluation Metrics.}
+\paragraph{Problem Definition.} Given a large set of tweets $\mathbf{T}$, the goal is to automatically discover novel check-worthy claims, each denoted $c_i$, and aggregate a ranked list of claims, $C = [c_1, c_2, ..., c_n]$.
+In this task, we use \textit{trendiness} (e.g. defined with Fisher's Exact Test in \S\ref{subsec:ranking_trending}) as a factor in ranking claims, where a more popular or widely discussed claim will have a greater trendiness.
+More formally, a novel check-worthy claim $c_i$ is characterized by $(t_i, z_i, \mathbf{S}_i)$, where $t_i$ is the first time the system identified the claim as trending i.e. when its trendiness first broke a set threshold, $z_i$ is the claim's trendiness score at time $t_i$, and $\mathbf{S}_i \subset \mathbf{T}$ is the set of tweets supporting the claim.
+A filtering heuristic can also be applied to remove obvious non-misleading claims from consideration (e.g. filtering out claims supporting approved COVID-19 treatments in \S\ref{subsec:ranking_trending}). \paragraph{Evaluation Metrics.}

-A human-in-the-loop evaluation is performed over the top-$K$ trending claims to verify the \textit{relevance} and \textit{timeliness} of the claims.
-The evaluation is based on two metrics: (1) the percentage of misleading claims in the top-$K$ trending claims and (2) the days the system can detect a misleading claim before a news article or a fact-checking website debunks it.
-We define $\delta$ as the number of days (or hours) between the date the system detects the misleading claim and the publication date of the debunking news article.
+A human-in-the-loop evaluation is performed over the top-$K$ trending claims in which annotators verify whether a claim is misleading and, if so, find the earliest news article debunking the claim.
+The evaluation is based on two metrics: \textbf{(1)} the percentage of misleading claims in the top-$K$ trending claims (\textit{relevance}) and \textbf{(2)} the number of days (or hours), denoted as $\delta$, between $t_i$ and the publication date of the earliest news article (\textit{timeliness}).
+Figure \ref{fig:demo} visually depicts the application of the $\delta$ metric for COVID-19 treatment misinformation.
+See $\S$\ref{sec:extrinsic_human_eval} for details about this case study evaluation.

-Our human-in-the-loop evaluation framework can significantly reduce the workload from annotating each tweet to annotating a list of claims.
-This makes our framework more realistic and efficient, allowing for a more thorough and accurate evaluation of misinformation detection systems.
+By annotating at the claim level before the tweet level, we reduce human annotator workload by limiting the total number of tweets evaluated.
+This approach also makes our framework more realistic and efficient, allowing for a more thorough and accurate evaluation of misinformation detection systems.
 In order to facilitate future research in this area, we provide a collection of raw tweets to evaluate and a baseline system to compare against.
-While most existing systems are not available as open-source, the release of our evaluation platform will enable fair and comparable evaluations of these systems.
+As most existing systems are not available as open-source, the release of our evaluation platform will enable fair and comparable evaluations of these systems.